MoonHighway/D3-kickoff/README.md

 * Interacting with Visualizations
 * Improving the Golf Scores Graph
 * Intro to Data Mapping
-* D3 Libraries and Frameworks
+* Bonus: D3 Libraries and Frameworks
 * Bonus: Using Force
-* Bonus Challenges

 Download the Files
 ------------------